 These reviews are performed through surveys of all groups using online resources and paper surveys when necessary.
 All surveys are generated in the direction of the department and can also include questions about operations, administration, and investigations that may also reveal underlying policies and practices to be addressed.
 Further, although designed to be quick and cursory, department self-reviews can reveal underlying issues with a department’s purpose, organizational alignment, mission, accountability, command-and-control, hiring, staffing, diversity, promotion, community-oriented policing, and degree of public trust.
 Self-reviews generally span a period of one month, depending on the city and department size, after which a report is generated and delivered to the department for review and consideration.
 Should the department desire help with a thorough operational assessment, Police2Peace can assist with identifying professionally experienced law enforcement personnel for that more in-depth assessment along with funding to support the department, if desired and necessary.

-Police-Community/Youth Dialogues The Police-Youth Dialogue is a 3.5 – 5 hour, facilitated conversation between members of the community, their youth, and law enforcement officers.
-Dialogues are held with groups of 10-12 community members and an equal number of law enforcement officers.
+Police-Community/Youth Dialogues The Police-Youth Dialogue is a 3.5 – 5 hour, facilitated conversation between members of the community, their youth, and police officers.
+Dialogues are held with groups of 10-12 community members and an equal number of police officers.
 Participants first meet separately with their peer groups, then come together in a sharing circle.
-There are games, shared meals between youth and officers, role plays, and meaningful discussions, led by trained law enforcement and civilian facilitators.
+There are games, shared meals between youth and officers, role plays, and meaningful discussions, led by trained police and civilian facilitators.
 During the process, officers and community members share from their personal experiences, to address stereotypes, biases, and misperceptions, while facing issues and concerns that impact their daily lives.
 Through direct dialogue and dynamic interactions, layers of prejudice, stereotypes, bias, fear, and mistrust are dismantled to help groups find common ground and building trust.

 Officer Cognitive Resilience Training For all officers, Cognitive Resilience Training is a one-day, evidence-based program that offers mainstream, intensive cognitive training to address stress, anxiety, depression, and pain.
 When studied in police officers and military veterans, this training resulted in reduced PTSD, burnout, anger and fatigue, and increased resilience and emotional intelligence allowing them to make better decisions while at work in their communities and in the field.